arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 **IC SAR Warning:**

 English
-This equipment should be installed and operated with minimum distance 20 cm between the radiator and your body.
+This equipment should be installed and operated with a minimum distance of 20 cm between the radiator and your body.

 French:
 Lors de l’ installation et de l’ exploitation de ce dispositif, la distance entre le radiateur et le corps est d ’au moins 20 cm.